hadrienj/Preprocessing-for-deep-learning/readme.md

 Now we want to calculate the covariance matrix of the zero-centered data.
 Like we have seen above, we can calculate it with the `np.cov()` function from Numpy.
 Please note that our variables are our different images.
-This implies that the variables are the rows of the matrix $\bs{X}$.
+This implies that the variables are the rows of the matrix ***X***.
 Just to be clear, we will tell this information to Numpy with the parameter `rowvar=TRUE` even if it is `True` by default (see the [doc](https://docs.scipy.org/doc/numpy/reference/generated/numpy.cov.html)):